Does stem cell therapy work? Will it work for you?

 Stem cell therapy will likely not work if the doctor and the patient believe it is a “one magical shot treatment.”

-- One out of 10 new patients that we see here at Caring Medical Regenerative Medicine Clinics have already received stem cell treatment by another clinic.
+- One out of 10 new patients that we see here at Caring Medical has already received stem cell treatment by another clinic.